Thomas is an award-winning chef known for his barbecue and chili. In 1998, he was named 3rd best chef in Florida.

-I've been making and eating these delicious cookies for over fifty years, and they are some of the most delicious cookies you'll ever eat and they are so easy to make.
-If you follow the recipe and instructions carefully you'll find that they turn out perfect every time.
+I've been making and eating these delicious cookies for over 50 years, and they are some of the most delicious cookies you'll ever eat and they are so easy to make.
+If you follow the recipe and instructions carefully, you'll find that they turn out perfect every time.
 So what are you waiting for?
-Lets get busy!
+Let's get busy!

 - 2 cups white granulated sugar

 - 1 stick butter (1/2 cup)

 - 1/2 cup evaporated milk